 A STA consumes power on all active receive chains, even though they are not necessarily required for the actual frame exchange.
 The SM power save feature allows a non-AP HT STA in an infrastructure BSS to operate with only one active receive chain for a significant portion of time.

-The STA controls which receive chains are active through the PHY-RXCONFIG.request primitive specifying a PHYCONFIG_VECTOR parameter ACTIVE_RXCHAIN_SET that indicates which of its receive chains should be active.
+The STA controls which receive chains are active through the PHY-RXCONFIG.request primitive specifying a PHYCONFIG_VECTOR parameter ACTIVE_RXCHAIN_SET that indicates which of its receive chains should be active.The basic rules for a non-HE STA are defined below.
+Additional rule for HE STA that sets the HE Dynamic SM Power Save Support subfield to 1 in the HE MAC Capabilities Information field of the HE Capabilities element it transmits is defined in 27.14.4 (SM Power save). (#16595)

 In dynamic SM power save mode, the STA enables its multiple receive chains when it receives the start of a frame exchange sequence addressed to it.
 Such a frame exchange sequence shall start with a single-spatial stream individually addressed frame that requires an immediate response and that is addressed to the STA in dynamic SM power save mode.
 An RTS/CTS sequence may be used for this purpose.
 The STA shall, subject to its spatial stream capabilities (see 9.4.2.56.4 and 9.4.2.158.3) and operating mode (see 11.42), be capable of receiving a PPDU that is sent using more than one spatial stream a SIFS after the end of its response frame transmission.
 The STA switches to the multiple receive chain mode when it receives the frame addressed to it and switches back immediately when the frame exchange sequence ends.

 NOTE—A STA in dynamic SM power save mode cannot distinguish between an RTS/CTS sequence that precedes a MIMO transmission and any other RTS/CTS and, therefore, always enables its multiple receive chains when it receives the RTS addressed to it.

 (…existing texts….)